GabrielOnDelphi/Delphi-LightSaber-CoreLib/README.md

 # Delphi-LightSaber
-Useful functions.
+Contains useful functions.
+Lightweight alternative to Jedi library.

 Simple, crystal clear, non-obfuscated, fully commented code.
-Lightweight alternative to Jedi library.
 No external dependencies.

+This library will be expanded soon.